MaycoholV/MaycoholV/README.md

 # 👨‍💻: Hi, I am Maycohol Villalobos !

--  ⚡ Quick bio : I am a nineth semester Economics student with keen interest in Investment Management, Professional Trading and Equity Research.
+-  ⚡ I am an  Economics student,  at Pontifical Catholic Univeristy of Peru, with keen interest in Investment Management, Professional Trading and Equity Research.
 I consider myself a student with multiple interests and high capabilities in leadership, management, effective communication, innovation and working under pressure👋
 - 𝗜 ❤️ Finance and Econonomics
 **MaycoholV/MaycoholV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.